Brother-Brigham/ARCHIVE_001/D&D/Spencer's Campaign - Wizard Build Planning.md

 - Languages.
 You can speak, read, and write Common and Infernal.
 - Appearance.
 Your tiefling might not look like other tieflings.
 Rather than having the physical characteristics described in the Player's Handbook, choose 1d4+1 of the following features: small horns; fangs or sharp teeth; a forked tongue; catlike eyes; six fingers on each hand; goatlike legs; cloven hoofs; a forked tail; leathery or scaly skin; red or dark blue skin; cast no shadow or reflection; exude a smell of brimstone.

 Going Winged Tiefling gets free, at-will flight--very good for movement and positioning, especially kiting melee enemies.

-Grabbing Investigation for flavour, proficiency will be a nice boost to the initial +0 on Int checks.
-Consider Arcana for scribing spell scrolls, but can get that later.

-We'll be boosting Dex later on down the road.

-Picking Medium as the size is less good if considering using a mount, but I like it better and (might? definitely in 2014 rules) needed it to use greatswords.
+Darkvision is practically a necessity, and the fire resistance is also very nice.
+Human is a good alternative--I'd probably pick the Tough feat, Musician for support, or one of the Magic Initiate feats for relevant spell needs.
+Extra feat to start is OP.

-**Background** - Criminal (Custom)
+**Background** - Criminal
-- Ability Scores: **Dexterity**, Constitution, **Wisdom**
+- Ability Scores: **Dexterity**, Constitution, **Intelligence**
 - Feat: [Alert](https://5e.tools/feats.html#alert_xphb)
 - Skill Proficiencies: Sleight of Hand, Stealth
 - Tool Proficiency: [Thieves' Tools](https://5e.tools/items.html#thieves'%20tools_xphb)